kowainik/relude/README.md

       And you can use it like `viaNonEmpty last l`.
        + `viaNonEmpty head l` is `safeHead l`
        + `tail` is `drop 1`.
 It's almost never a good idea to use `tail` from `Prelude`.
-   3. Add `import qualified Universum.Unsafe as Unsafe` and replace function with qualified usage.
+   3. Add `import qualified Relude.Unsafe as Unsafe` and replace function with qualified usage.
-3. If you use `fromJust` or `!!` you should use them from `import qualified Universum.Unsafe as Unsafe`.
+3. If you use `fromJust` or `!!` you should use them from `import qualified Relude.Unsafe as Unsafe`.
 4. If you use `foldr` or `forM_` or similar for something like `Maybe a` or `Either a b` it's recommended to replace usages of such function with monomorhpic alternatives: